Breast Pumping Schedule: Establishing One That Works for You – BabyBuddha Products

 If you’ll be pumping less frequently or just as needed after breastfeeding, consider a manual breast pump instead.
 This option won’t result in as much breast milk output but is still helpful for relieving engorgement and pumping every now and then.

-At BabyBuddha, we can help you get started filling out insurance forms to have your hospital-grade pump covered.
+Use the BabyBuddha insurance forms to help cover the cost of your hospital-grade pump.
 Also, check out our flange fitting guide to be sure you are getting a properly sized flange for your breasts.

 2. Know How To Properly Clean Your Pump